 The second chance petition is intended for students who want to continue or re-enter a program of study at NWIC but have past debt preventing registration.
 This assistance is offered on a one-time only basis for students who have experienced documented hardship.
-The committee will review hardship waivers on a case-by-case basis.
 Students may submit the form along with an educational plan, statement regarding reason for petition and future educational goals, a financial plan and any other supporting documentation.
 Forms are available in the Center for Student Success or through their extended campus site.
 TUITION AND FEE REFUNDS